RevenueHunt/docs/docs/how-to-guides/redirect-quiz-to-another-page.md

 3. **Customize Appearance**: Style the button with CSS.
 You can add custom styles in the [Quiz Design](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-design) tab, targeting the button with `.lq-results a.button`.

+!!! info

-*Note: Redirecting with HTML link does not transfer quiz data to this new redirection page.
-If you want to send quiz data to another URL use the [callback function](#redirecting-to-a-custom-results-page-via-callback-function).*
+      Redirecting with HTML link does not transfer quiz data to this new redirection page.
+If you want to send quiz data to another URL use the [callback function](#redirecting-to-a-custom-results-page-via-callback-function).

 ---
 By following these steps, you can effectively guide customers to relevant pages mid or post-quiz.